 15. Can you afford to invest in pet insurance?

 Pet insurance is not mandatory in owning a dog, however, it can be beneficial in long-term savings.
-The cost of pet insurance according to Pet Insurance Review can range anywhere from $4 to over $50 per month.
+The cost of insuring your pooch according to pet insurance statistics can range anywhere from $4 to over $50 per month.

 16. Can you afford homeowners insurance increases that may accompany bringing a new dog home?